Progenen/spk_layout/README-EN.md

 <h2>Description</h2>

 gulp-build is a build for building static html sites.
-At the heart of gulp-build is the gulp task-runner and the wepback module builder.<br/>
+At the heart of gulp-build is the gulp task runner and the wepback module builder.<br/>
 This documentation was created to clarify points that are not sufficiently highlighted in the comments of the gulpfile.js file.

 <h2>How to start</h2>